Carlos Edwards

-Akenhaton Carlos Edwards (born 24 October 1978) is a Trinidadian former professional footballer who plays as a winger or right-back for Hadleigh United.
+Akenhaton Carlos Edwards (born 24 October 1978) is a Trinidadian football player and coach who plays as a winger or right-back for Eastern Counties League Premier Division club Lakenheath.

 He started his footballing career in Trinidad and Tobago before moving to Wrexham in 2000 for whom he made over 150 appearances.
 He went on to play for Luton Town, Sunderland, Wolverhampton Wanderers, Ipswich Town and Millwall.

 Edwards also made over 90 appearances for the Trinidad and Tobago national football team, scoring four goals.
 As a member of the squad that competed at the 2006 FIFA World Cup in Germany, he was awarded the Chaconia Medal (Gold Class), the second highest state decoration of Trinidad and Tobago.

 Club career

 Edwards, a right-winger also adept at right-back, started his professional career at Defence Force in his native Trinidad and Tobago, where he had attended the same school (St Anthony's College in Westmoorings) as future team-mate Kenwyne Jones.